PhilMele/M4Project/README.md

 Gareth - check if its ok to have the venv file avilable on github

-in rateform, add a validator that prevents user adding another rate with same hour range re-add fields to all forms check if payment confirmation email is sent twice again In history setcion: add pagination + filter to make the search of specific transaction easier.
+in rateform, add a validator that prevents user adding another rate with same hour range In history setcion: add pagination + filter to make the search of specific transaction easier.
 Add Favicon
-email veirication - design template design redirect page bugs - the logo image on email does not show on certain messaging system like outlook bugs - the javascript validator are capital sensitive and will show a warning taht two email addresses dont match if one email has a capital and the other doesnt, but the authentictaion system will accept it.
+bugs - the logo image on email does not show on certain messaging system like outlook bugs - the javascript validator are capital sensitive and will show a warning taht two email addresses dont match if one email has a capital and the other doesnt, but the authentictaion system will accept it.

-Some alluath templates are not customised (if user that dont exist request a passwordm they still get the basic allauth template for it) check with Gareth if buttons in parking manager dashboard is acceptable check with gareth back button is accepatble solution make exception to back button: for succesfull and cancell payement + user account Bug - back button doesnt work after using lighthouse testing.
+Some alluath templates are not customised (if user that dont exist request a passwordm they still get the basic allauth template for it)

+check with Gareth if buttons in parking manager dashboard is acceptable check with gareth back button is accepatble solution Bug - back button doesnt work after using lighthouse testing.

-Fix Add registration button for small screen (set it to w-50 under 400px) Fix hover on pasking e=inspctor tab turning white and cant see text Imrpoevement deisgn - parking info could be improve. too much space is taken for the first 3 sections.
+Fix hover on pasking e=inspctor tab turning white and cant see text Imrpoevement deisgn - parking info could be improve. too much space is taken for the first 3 sections.
 All could fit in 1 line with header in a row above.
 Imrpoevement deisgn - parking info could be improve.
 Applicable rates could also be brought over 1 line and collapse into 2 rows based on screen size